History of the Epiphone guitar

 The differences in the weight and design of this guitar produce an important sonic variation.
 The distorted sounds are different from other Epiphone's, but the clean sounds are truly unique.
 The sustain is more full-bodied and changes with the help of the three-way selector and push pull potentiometers.

-This proposal is offered in six different clean colors and this makes it a very versatile guitar.
+This model comes in six different clean colors, and this makes it a very versatile guitar.
 While in her sisters we only find rock, heavy and blues sounds, in this one we also find funk, disco, soul and jazz.
 It also has a greater reverb than other Epiphone's as a result of its smaller body, as well as the possibilities provided by the microphones.
 Acid jazz and classic jazz also find a place in the sound of this guitar.

-At culturasonora we are always looking for versatile instruments with a good quality/price ratio.
+At culturasonora, we are always looking for versatile instruments with a good value for the money.
 The Epiphone SG Standard '61 Vintage Cherry guitar offers both.
 We recommend it for guitarists who do not limit themselves to a particular style, but seek to experiment and master all possible musical forms.
 Find the best price at thomann.

-In the options for intermediate players we find the most popular guitars from Epiphone.
-They are excellent and have features that are apparently identical, but when we look at them in detail we notice that their differences go beyond aesthetics.
+Among the options for intermediate players we find the most popular guitars from Epiphone.
+They are excellent and have features that may seem identical, but when we look at them in detail we notice that their differences go beyond aesthetics.
 If you're looking for something more rocking, the Les Paul Custom Pro is for you.
 But if you want to buy a versatile and dynamic Epiphone guitar, the ideal choice is the Epiphone SG Standard '61 Vintage Cherry.

 The best Epiphone guitar for advanced players